 To send a broadcast, follow these steps:

-- Navigate to the appropriate view, such as Applications > Manage applications
+- Navigate to the appropriate view in the Manage workspace, such as Applications

 - If desired, apply a filter by clicking Advanced in the search bar; see: How to search and filter